official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-1-2.md

 40. The US Presidential election was held on 7 November.
 The result was not declared until 12 December, after a recount in Florida.

-[^32] House of Commons, Official Report, 1 November 2000, column 511W.
+[^32]: House of Commons, Official Report, 1 November 2000, column 511W.

 198

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 41. Mr Goulty sent a revised paper, entitled ‘Iraq: Options Paper’, to Mr McKane on 15 November.[^33]